YoungSeng/ReprGesture/README.md

 ### 4.3 Data Preparation

 Our data from [GENEA challenge 2022](https://genea-workshop.github.io/2022/challenge/) contains folders for wav, tsv and bvh, the original data is from [Talking With Hands 16.2M](https://doi.org/10.1109/ICCV.2019.00085).
-You can refer to the challenge paper.
+You can refer to the challenge paper and download from [here](https://youngwoo-yoon.github.io/GENEAchallenge2022/).
 > Youngwoo Yoon, Pieter Wolfert, Taras Kucherenko, Carla Viegas, Teodor Nikolov, Mihail Tsakov, and Gustav Eje Henter.
 2022.
 The GENEA
 Challenge 2022: A large evaluation of data-driven co-speech gesture generation.
 In Proceedings of the ACM International Conference on Multimodal
 Interaction (ICMI ’22).
 ACM.